-Yes, you can get a job with a cyber security bootcamp, the whole purpose of which is to make the people who attend them employable in the field of cyber security.
+Yes, you can get a job with a cyber security bootcamp.
+The whole purpose of these programs is to provide students all the knowledge and support they need to become employable in the field of cyber security.
 To optimize your chances of getting a job after your bootcamp, make sure to research each school’s alumni outcomes.
-You can also attend a cyber security bootcamp with a job guarantee, such as Springboard.

 Companies Hiring Cyber Security Bootcamp Grads